 That discipline has yielded exponential results in my business and in my personal life.

-Business wise, my revenue has almost 100% since I started doing it.
-Even more impressive is that I’ve been able to structure my business where I focus more on the things I love to do rather than the things I have to do.
+Business-wise, my revenue has increased almost 100% since I started creating and consistently revisiting my goals.
+Even more impressive is that I’ve been able to structure my business to where I focus more on the things I love to do, rather than the things I have to do.